Why Do We Suffer? Kafka's Answer

 If you ask a different friend, he or she might say that

 If you ask a moralist, they'll probably say

 it's because you're immoral

-it's part of the human condition, and you're just screwed (but free to be screwed)
+it's part of the human condition, and you're just screwed (but you're free to be screwed).

 if you ask a friend, they might say

 they don't know, or make something up, or give you a hug.

 Obviously, for most of us, our experience is nothing at all like the guy in Kafka's story.